 I see W-sitting as potentially harmful for a child's development IF:

 - there is an underlying problematic reason for W-sitting that isn't addressed

 - a child has known orthopedic, neurological or developmental challenges

 - a child extensively W-sits (Note: MANY children W-sit when watching television and other screen media.
 Given the fact that the average American preschooler has over 4 hours of screentime a day, I'd consider that excessive W-sitting!)

-If you've read here before you know I'm a big fan of moderation and I don't buy into the argument that some W-sitting as one of several sitting positions is going to deform my kiddo's bones and joints, tighten his hips, make him have a weak core, etc. I'm a firm believer that all the active play my child gets by not being restricted in baby gear, not spending time in front of screens and getting outside every day is enough to overcome any ill-effects of W-sitting for a few minutes a day.
-Right now, his baby attention span is such that he rarely sits in ANY position more than a minute or two.
+So for typically developing kiddos, some W-sitting as one of several sitting positions isn't going to deform bones and joints, tighten hips, lead to a weak core, etc. For those babies and toddlers, active unrestricted in baby gear, not spending time in front of screens and getting outside every day is enough to overcome any ill-effects of W-sitting for a few minutes a day.

 W-sitting is something for parents to be aware of and keep an eye on.
 It can be a red flag of an underlying issue.
 It can develop into a bad habit.
 OR it can be a short-term transitional posture.
 There are a wide variety of opinions in the therapy world about W-sitting and we don't all agree.
 Here are some different perspectives:

 Do you have a W-sitter?
 What's your take on this popular topic?
 Leave a comment below or hop on over to the CanDo Kiddo Facebook page to join the conversation!